huzaifakhan-tech/huzaifa-khan/README.md

 # huzaifa-khan
-this is my first repositary
+this is my first git repositary